RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 ```

 That's the rule implementation done.
-Save the text file with CTRL + X and press Y to confirm.
+Save the text file with ```CTRL + X``` and press ```Y``` to confirm.
 To make this change active, reboot the Raspberry Pi, or paste this command at the command line:
 ```shell
 sudo service udev restart
 ```

-Check that the blue-tooth dongle works with the command below:
+Check that the bluetooth dongle works with the command below:
 ```shell
 /etc/init.d/bluetooth status
 ```